dsvolk/whisper/README.md

 Note: you may, of course, instead use your own favorite tool to download media files, like `youtube-dl` or `wget` or any other.

 ## Project structure
+After the installation, the project structure should look like this:
 ```
 whisper
 ├── input/                 # Your original media files, audio or video, in any format.